 Supervisor: Heather Finch

-• Make phone calls to NEC’s alumni, concert-goers and parents in order to raise funds for the NEC Annual Fund (with an emphasis on increasing gifts, attracting new donors, and getting people to give again if they haven’t donated in a while).
+• Make calls to NEC’s alumni, concert-goers and parents in order to raise funds for the NEC Annual Fund (with an emphasis on increasing gifts, attracting new donors, and getting people to give again if they haven’t donated in a while).

 • Accurately track the number of calls made and the result of each call.